energywebfoundation/elia-evmi-dashboard/README.md

 To view your MSP/CPO devices, import their private key (see compose script) into metamsk and sign up/in.

+Note that ev-dashboard-backend/-frontend have hot reloading so you don't need to reload the compose network.

 Diagram of dev setup on local machine:
 ```
                            +-----------------------+